-BIII BROWN
+Bill BROWN

 Houghton is the leading neighborhood in Kirkland.
 We have some of Kirkland's best parks, waterfront, and views.
 The businesses, old and new in our part of town are among the most stable and prestigious.
 Yet Houghton is first and foremost a strong neighborhood of homes.
 Close to five thousand people today call our Houghton neighborhood home.
 We live in apartments, single family homes, condominiums, even dormitories.
 And we are all Houghtonites interested in seeing that our neighborhood remains the leading neighborhood in Kirkland.
 All of the eastside continues to witness tremendous growth.
 Kirkland now has thirty-five thousand citizens.
 Houghton's Community Council uniquely gives us say in how our neighborhood handles the impact of this growth.
 The original transitional purpose of our Community Council is long past.
-I will bring to the Council my experience of two decades as Kirkland resident, a dozen years as a Houghton homeowner, eight years as a Kirkland planning commissioner, a career in public service, a degree in community planning, a commitment to represent all of Houghton's citizens, and the gumption the Council needs to deal with issues of our neighborhood.
+I will bring to the Council my experience of two decades as a Kirkland resident, a dozen years as a Houghton homeowner, eight years as a Kirkland planning commissioner, a career in public service, a degree in community planning, a commitment to represent all of Houghton's citizens, and the gumption the Council needs to deal with issues of our neighborhood.
 All Houghton lives with these issues daily.
-They are traffic and transportation, the development codes which guide permissible development, the forceful public review of development in our neighborhood, in our neighborhood.
+They are traffic and transportation, the development codes which guide permissible development, the forceful public review of development in our neighborhood, enforcement of these codes by the City, use of City resources in Houghton, and to see that all of Houghton's citizens have a voice in our neighborhood.